argha0977/rest-api-auth/README.md

 #@argha0277/rest-api-auth

-> '@argha0277/rest-api-auth' is a REST API Authrization key generator and validator.
+> '@argha0277/rest-api-auth' is a REST API Authorization key generator and validator.